The Local Offer See also: SENCo’s/SENDCo’s Annual Report to the Governors (below)

 - Increased, targeted training on identified SEND areas

 - Research on Dyslexia, Dyscalculia and Dyspraxia useful, again, we will train all the staff

 - To do:

 - We will continue to buy new maths equipment for SEND provision.
 We applied for a charity bursary for maths equipment again.
 We bought new Addacus equipment as well as counting objects and number equipment for the Lower School.

-- Getting expert advice training from professionals e.g.
+- We are currently receiving expert advice training from professionals e.g.